County Fight Litigation

 The Fight

 Geauga County has refused to release its contract with ICE to house immigration detainees, claiming that only ICE can authorize release of the agreement.
 The ACLU of Ohio filed suit in May 2025 asking the Ohio Supreme Court to issue a writ mandating disclosure, arguing the contract between two public entities is a public document.
-As of June 2025, the county was continuing its fight to keep the contract secret.
+On April 2, 2026, the Ohio Supreme Court ruled unanimously (per curiam) for the sheriff — but on a narrow procedural ground rather than reaching the question of whether ICE contracts are exempt from public records law.

 Key Details